 Second hole is just magnificent.
 Called Map of Africa for obvious reasons.
 It is a pretty big green with large slopes and bunkers guarding around.
 I hit a 7 iron onto the left hand side of the green and was faced with a tricky downhill turning putt.
 Here is where my caddie came into play and provided some good reads on the green as well as on course suggestions.
-Good quality caddie and in my experience it can vary a lot.
+It is really good when you get a quality caddie and makes a huge difference on the whole golfing experience.

 3rd is one of the more difficult par 4s.

 I hit my drive left and couldn’t reach the green.
 Manage to save my par anyway.